 America’s healthcare system is experiencing a paradigm shift, driven by the need for quality care instead of quantity of care.
 Providers are encouraged to provide a better, higher standard of care instead of turning a practice into a factory, churning out patients at high volume.
-As CMS works to shift from fee-for-service to a value-based care model another, important and often overlooked, aspect is risk adjustment.
-Risk adjustment factors into most of the pay-per-performance quality programs but also plays a role in value-based care in general.
+As government and private payers work to shift from fee-for-service to a value-based care model another, important and often overlooked, aspect is risk adjustment.
+Risk adjustment factors into most of the Pay-for-Performance (P4P) quality programs but also plays a role in Value Based Care (VBC) in general.

-Risk adjustment is a statistical process that considers the underlying health status and health spending of the enrollees in an insurance plan when looking at their health care outcomes or healthcare costs1.
-Risk Adjustment is critical to ensuring beneficiary health status is fully captured and resources are appropriately allocated to treat and manage beneficiary care.
-Healthier patients are given a lower risk score than sick patients.
-By analyzing a practice patient population’s wellness as a whole, the practice then has an overall risk factor which public and private payers use to calculate reimbursements.
+Risk adjustment is a statistical categorization process that considers the underlying health status and health spending of the enrollees in an insurance plan when looking at their health care outcomes or healthcare costs1 and diagnosis profile.
+Risk Adjustment is critical to ensuring patient health complexity is fully captured and resources are appropriately allocated to treat and manage their care needs.
+Healthier patients are categorized with a lower risk score than sick patients.
+By analyzing a practice’s patient population’s wellness as a whole, the practice then has an overall risk factor which public and private payers use to calculate reimbursements.
 Additionally, for pay-for-performance models, bonus points can be allocated depending on how complex the state of your patient population’s health is.
 The more complex, the bigger the bonus.

 This incentivizing also carries with it some dubious ethics, how much is a complex patient worth to third party payers?
 Complex and multiple diagnoses cost more to treat and therefore it makes sense that the practice should receive a higher monetary reimbursement for that patient, but the question becomes, how much more?
 It is difficult to compare cancer to diabetes or depression, never mind comorbidities.
 The differences in diagnoses do not alter the fact that diseases may carry the same level of complexity to treat but are they the same in cost?